Resources:

 Local faith-based abuse survivor support group and educational resources: ARMS

-Faith-based blogs, videos, books, online support group membership and self-paced curriculum: Leslie Vernick
+Faith-based blogs, videos, books, and online support group membership called Conquer: Leslie Vernick

 Article: The Link Between Domestic Violence and Addiction